i~HD AI Policy

 Where there is a compelling case to require access to addition AI tools or licences or access, please obtain prior approval from the CEO and DPO.

-• Transcripts generated by AI tools must be securely stored and access limited to authorized personnel only.
+• Transcripts generated by AI tools must be securely stored and access limited to authorised personnel only

 For further clarification or to seek approval for new AI meeting tools, please contact the CEO and DPO.

-Use of AI for Research and Clinical Research
+9. Use of AI for research and clinical research

 This section outlines the responsible and ethical use of AI for research and clinical research within i~HD and across activities, partnerships and consortia.
 This policy must be read alongside any existing policies and procedures as agreed and outlined in the relevant consortium.

-• AI-driven data analysis for research must prioritize data protection, patient rights and confidentiality, bias mitigation and accuracy and reliability of data and results.
+• AI-driven data analysis for research must prioritise data protection, patient rights and confidentiality, bias mitigation and accuracy and reliability of data and results

 For approval of new AI research tools or methodologies, contact the CEO and DPO.